delthas/libsilence-java/README.md

     <dependency>
            <groupId>fr.delthas</groupId>
            <artifactId>libsilence-java</artifactId>
-           <version>0.1.1</version>
+           <version>0.2.0</version>
     </dependency>
 </dependencies>
 ```

 ## Quick overview of the Silence protocol

-The Silence protocol is currently only used over SMS, where each Silence message corresponds to one (possibly concatenated) SMS, but could be used over any underlying message transfer medium.
+The Silence protocol is currently used over SMS, where each Silence message corresponds to one (possibly concatenated) SMS, and MMS.
+The encrypted messages created and decrypted by the library could be used over any underlying message transfer medium.

 Silence uses asymmetric encryption with one set of public and private keys for each contact (though an identity fingerprint is shared for all these keys).
 To start a secure session with a contact, you must send a `KeyInit` message, to which your contact must respond with a `KeyResponse` message.
 The secure session is then established and you and your contact can send encrypted `Text` messages to each other.
 When you want to end a secure session, you must send a `SessionEnd` message.